PeterPCW/Python-Common-Install/README.md

 ```

 Note: You will have to Find -> Replace All "==" with ">=" to get back to the forward compatible state.

+OR: You can run `DescribePackagesAndReformat.py` to get back to ">=" while adding descriptions like the current file has.